Post Award Grants Management

-- Carry over from one budget period to another of restricted funds or, when a grant is not included under expanded authorities, of unobligated funds.
+- For a grant that is not included under expanded authorities, carryover of unobligated funds.

 - Extensions of time during the final budget period that cannot be approved by the grantee institution.

 Be sure that any request for PHS/AHRQ prior approval is countersigned by the Principal Investigator and an authorized institutional official in accordance with PHS policy.
-Any requests that have programmatic aspects will be acted on only after consultation with the appropriate AHRQ project officer.
+Any requests that have programmatic aspects will be acted on only after consultation with the appropriate AHRQ program official.